securitytxt/security-txt/draft-foudil-securitytxt.md

 As an additional layer of protection, it is also RECOMMENDED that organizations digitally sign their "security.txt" file with OpenPGP (as per {{signature}}).
-Also, to protect security reports from being tampered with or seen while in transit, organizations SHOULD specify encryption keys (as per {{encryption}}) unless HTTPS is being used.
+Also, to protect security reports from being tampered with or observed while in transit, organizations SHOULD specify encryption keys (as per {{encryption}}) unless HTTPS is being used.